 Although it might not sound like everyone’s cup of tea, for anyone visiting Japan we highly recommend this top Japanese cultural experience.

-For the lowdown on everything there is to know about how to onsen, our guide is your no.1 place to start.
+For the lowdown on everything there is to know about how to onsen in Japan, our guide is your no.1 place to start.

-Disclaimer: Kyushu Tourism sponsored my trip to the region, however all opinions remain my own.
-Additionally, almost all posts on this site contain Affiliate links, and this one about Japanese Onsen Culture is no different.
+Disclaimer: Kyushu Tourism sponsored my trip to the region, however, all opinions remain my own.
+Additionally, almost all posts on this site contain Affiliate links, and this one about Japanese Onsen Culture & How to Onsen in Japan is no different.
 This means that if you click on any of the links in this post (and make a purchase) I may receive a small commission at absolutely no cost to you.
 Each post is carefully crafted to (hopefully!) answer all your questions and recommendations are made where we believe they will improve your trip and help with your planning.
 As such we thank you in advance should you decide to click & buy.
 Read my full Disclosure here.

-- 1 What is Onsen: A short history of Japanese Hot Springs
+- 1 What is Onsen in Japan: A short history of Japanese Hot Springs

 - 2 Why is Onsen & Onsen Culture so Important

-- 3 How to Onsen: Onsen Rules & Etiquette
+- 3 How to Onsen in Japan: Onsen Rules & Etiquette

 - 4 Japanese Onsen FAQ’s